mchlol/library/README.md

 ## About

 The aim of this project is to create a single page library app, where a user can add information about a book and have it appear on the page.
-One objective was to have a form popup on a button click, to enter the info, but I considered it better UX to have the form at the top of the page so it's more easily accessible, and more obvious how to add books to the library. *I should probably do it the way you're supposed to though.*
+One objective was to have a form popup on a button click, to enter the info, but I considered it better UX to have the form at the top of the page so it's more easily accessible, and more obvious how to add books to the library.
+However, I am no UX expert and it does take up precious library book space, plus it would be good practice to build and style a modal.
-I used TailwindCSS for the first time on this project, it's very cool and makes things like themes and toggles a lot easier, but I do prefer to write my own CSS - it's way more fun.
+I used TailwindCSS for the first time on this project, it's very cool and makes things like themes and toggles a lot easier, but I do prefer to write my own CSS so I really know what's going on (plus I might forget how).

+## Notes
+Tailwind is great and all but I had a lot of trouble with the DaisyUI indicator classes.
+I used this to put the remove button on the top corner of each book, however it wreaked havoc on the rest of my styles.
+I ended up rewriting the class and putting it under the material icons size classes in the head of my html.
+Not ideal, maybe?
+But it worked a treat. 💃

 ### TO DO